rif-enriquez/aeroelastic-example/README.md

 3. Initialize the solver with Mirror boundary conditions.
 4. Run the aeroelastic problem.

+## IMPORTANT
+Anastruct will have to be manually edited to run with numpy versions >= 2.0 file - anastruct\fem\system_components\assembly.py line 262 - np.NaN must change to np.nan

 ## Authors

 Daniel Enriquez - denriquez@altair.com - Altair